SOLUTIONS

 Here are key elements and concepts associated with insurance:

-• Insurance Company/Insurer: The insurance company is the entity that sells insurance policies and assumes the Financial Risk associated with covering losses or events specified in the policies.
+• Insurance Company (Insurer): The insurance company is the entity that sells insurance policies and assumes the financial risk associated with covering losses or events specified in the policies.
+Insurance companies are regulated by the Insurance Regulatory and Development Authority of India (IRDAI), which lays down guidelines to protect policyholders' interests and ensure fair practices within the insurance industry.

 • Insurance Policy: An insurance policy is a legally binding contract between the policyholder and the insurance company.
 It outlines the terms and conditions of the coverage, including what is covered, what is excluded, the premium amount, the policy term, and other relevant details.

-• Deductible: Some insurance policies, such as health and Property Insurance, may include a Deductible.
+• Deductible: Some insurance policies, such as health and property insurance, may include a deductible.
 The deductible is the amount the policyholder must pay out of pocket before the insurance company covers the remaining costs.
+Generally, policies with higher deductibles have lower premiums because the policyholder agrees to bear a greater share of the loss.
+Choosing the right deductible depends on your financial capacity and risk tolerance.

 • Claim: When a covered event or loss occurs, the policyholder can file a claim with the insurance company to request compensation or benefits as per the terms of the policy.